 Seminarians live in community.
 This means they pray together, work together, eat together, and study together.
 While the seminary is a place where individual men go to discern what the Lord is asking of them, ultimately as priests they will belong to a fraternity.
 The seeds of this brotherhood and fraternity are sown during time in seminary formation.
 Again, from the Program for Priestly Formation,

 “The essential work of the seminary takes place in the context of community.
 Personal growth and character development should progress together harmoniously within a deepening spiritual life.
 The seminary is a school of human virtue, of growth in honesty, integrity, intellectual rigor, hard work, and tolerance, where the common good is built with solidarity and discipline—all leavened by humor and healthy enjoyment.
 The seminary also must be a school of spiritual growth in which seminarians are formed into men of prayer, imbued with those virtues that only grace can bring: faith, hope, and charity.
 The seminary should help the seminarians develop the relationship and dialogue skills necessary for healthy interpersonal relationships as priests.”
 (PPF 260)

-To gain more information about seminarians, please know that you are always welcome to visit the seminary for a personal visit or tour with the Director of Priestly Vocations or for a more in-depth experience, by attending a Discernment Overnight (for ages 14-17), or Discernment Weekend (for ages 18-55).
+To gain more information about seminarians, please know that you are always welcome to visit the seminary for a personal visit or tour with the Director of Priestly Vocations or for a more in-depth experience, by attending a Discernment Day (high school men, freshmen – juniors), or Discernment Weekend (for men, ages 18-55).

 What does a seminarian study?

 “Intellectual formation contributes to spiritual formation.
 The study of the traditions of faith and the experiences of faith among the saints and the people of God serves to deepen one’s own spiritual journey.”